Operation Tempest: Lwów Uprising

 On July 23, Home Army forces in Lwów (now Lviv) began an armed rising in cooperation with advancing Soviet forces.
-In four days the city was liberated.
+In four days the city was taken over.
 The Polish civil and military authorities were then summoned to "a meeting with Red Army commanders" and taken prisoner by the Soviet NKVD.
 Colonel Władysław Filipkowski's men were forcibly conscripted into the Red Army, sent to forced-labor camps, or went back underground.

 Polesie

-Operation Tempest in Polesie took place in the final days of the German occupation of this region.
-Due to rapid Soviet advance westwards (see Operation Bagration), it lasted for two weeks (July 15–30, 1944), mainly in the western part of Polesie, near Brzesc nad Bugiem, Kobryn and Bereza Kartuska, but also in the area of Pinsk.
-The Home Army headquarters gave orders for the 30th Home Army Infantry Division to be created in Polesie.
-This unit was tasked with capturing the areas north and east of Brzesc.
+Operation Tempest in Polesia took place in the final days of the German occupation of this region.
+Due to rapid Soviet advance westwards (see Operation Bagration), it lasted for two weeks (July 15–30, 1944), mainly in the western part of Polesie, near Brześć nad Bugiem, Kobryn and Bereza Kartuska, but also in the area of Pinsk.
+The Home Army headquarters gave orders for the 30th Home Army Infantry Division to be created in Polesia.
+This unit was tasked with capturing the areas north and east of Brześć.
 The division concentrated in forested areas along the Nurzec river, with some 1000 soldiers.

 On July 17, a Wehrmacht motorized transport was attacked near the folwark of Adampol, and a skirmish with the Germans took place near the village of Wyzary.
-On July 30, 1944, Polish forces made contact with Red Army’s 65th Army: Soviet officers ordered the Poles to merge with First Polish Army.
+On July 30, 1944, Polish forces made contact with Red Army's 65th Army: Soviet officers ordered the Poles to merge with First Polish Army.
 Poles disobeyed this order, and headed towards Biała Podlaska, where they decided to march to Warsaw and fight in the Warsaw Uprising.
 Near Otwock, the division was surrounded and disarmed by the Soviets.